tomahg/Gulla.Episerver.AutomaticImageDescription/doc/Localization.md

 ## Translations
 When passing the special parameter `TranslationLanguage.AllActive` the value will be translated to all active languages in your site.
-You can also specify a single language, or more than one language separated by comma.
+You can also specify a single language, or more than one language separated by a comma.
-When manually editing the values, you can choose between all active languages in your site.
+When manually editing the values, you can choose between all active languages on your site.

 ## Get the correct translation
 You can write your own code to get the correct string, or list of strings, based on your own logic.
-I would recommnend using `ContentLanguage.PreferredCulture` and perhaps fallback to one specific langauge.
+I would recommend using `ContentLanguage.PreferredCulture` and perhaps fallback to one specific langauge.
 Or you can use any of the included `LocalizedStringExtensions`-methods.
 - `GetPreferredCulture(this IList<LocalizedString> localizedStrings)`
 - `GetPreferredCulture(this IList<LocalizedString> localizedStrings, string fallbackLanguage)`
 - `GetPreferredCulture(this IList<LocalizedStringList> localizedStrings)`